-The Company issued 1.5 million shares of common stock during fiscal 2010, net of 0.2 million shares withheld to satisfy employee tax obligations for the vesting of certain stock grants made under the Company's stock incentive plans.
+The Company issued 1.8 million shares of common stock during fiscal 2009.
+Approximately 189 thousand shares were withheld by the Company during fiscal 2009 to satisfy employee tax obligations for the vesting of certain stock grants made under the Company's stock incentive plans.

-Share Repurchase Programs
+Share Repurchase Program

-In July 2010, the Board of Directors adopted a share repurchase program to repurchase up to \$150 million of the Company's common stock through 2011.
-The new program became effective immediately and terminated the remaining share repurchase authorization of the prior program.
-The most recent prior program, which was announced in October 2009, authorized the repurchase up to \$150 million of the Company's common stock through 2010.
-The Company's repurchase program announced in October 2008 authorized the repurchase of up to \$100 million of the Company's common stock over a 12-month period, and was completed in November 2009.
-These programs allow for repurchases to be made in the open market or in private transactions, including structured or accelerated transactions, subject to applicable legal requirements and market conditions.
-The Company repurchased 3.3 million shares, 0.6 million shares and 9.4 million shares of its common stock for \$140.3 million, \$20.2 million and \$280.3 million during fiscal 2010, 2009 and 2008, respectively.
+In October 2009, the Company's Board of Directors authorized a program to repurchase up to \$150 million of the Company's common stock through 2010.
+The program allows for repurchases to be made in the open market or in private transactions, including structured or accelerated transactions, subject to applicable legal requirements and market conditions.
+The Company's most recent prior repurchase program, which was announced in October 2008 and authorized the repurchase of up to \$100 million of the Company's common stock over a 12-month period, was completed in November 2009.
+The Company repurchased 0.6 million shares, 9.4 million shares and 4.4 million shares of its common stock for \$20.2 million, \$280.3 million and \$163.2 million during fiscal 2009, 2008 and 2007, respectively.